+'''

 % ensight8 -ar ~/ens_chapter5.ar

+'''

 This can also be done from within the user interface, which is the normal way that it would be done with the Windows version.
-See How To Save and Restore an Archive (Help > How To Manual ...) for more information.
+Start Ensight, do File > Restore > Full Backup, and choose the archive file.
+See How To Save or Restore an Archive (Help > How To Manual ...) for more information.